Frontiers in Microbiology

 The involvement of the gut microbiota on weight-gain and its relationship with childhood undernutrition and growth has been reported.
 Thus, the gut microbiota constitutes a potential therapeutic target for preventing growth impairment.
 However, our knowledge in this area is limited.
 In this study we aimed at evaluating the relationship among early microbiota, growth, and development in preterm infants.
 To this end we assessed the levels of specific microorganisms by qPCR, and those of short chain fatty acids by mean of gas-chromatography, in feces from 63 preterm newborns and determined their weight-gain during the first months.
 The statistical analyses performed indicate an influence of the intestinal microbiota in weight-gain, with the levels of some microorganisms showing a significant association with the weight-gain of the infant.
 The levels of specific microbial groups during the first days of life were found to affect weight gain by the age of 1 month.
 Moreover, clustering of the infants on the basis of the microbiota composition at 1 month of age rendered groups which showed differences in weight z-scores.
 Our results suggest an association between the gut microbiota composition and weight-gain in preterm infants at early life and point out potential microbial targets for favoring growth and maturation in these infants.

 Dartmouth Digital Commons Citation

 Arboleya, Silvia; Martinez-Camblor, Pablo; Solís, Gonzalo; and Suárez, Marta, "Intestinal Microbiota and Weight-Gain in Preterm Neonates" (2017).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 860.